Canonical embedded and non-embedded resolution of singularities for excellent two-dimensional schemes: Main theorems and strategy for their proofs

 \begin{corollary} To prove (canonical, functorial) resolution of singularities for all excellent reduced schemes of dimension $\leq d$, it suffices to prove that for every connected non-regular excellent reduced scheme $X$ of dimension $\leq d$ there exists a (canonical functorial) $\Sigmamax$-elimination $X' \rightarrow X$.
 Equivalently, it suffices to show that for every such scheme and every $\nu \in \SigmaXmax$, there is a (canonical functorial) $\nu$-elimination for $X$.
-Here functoriality means that the analogues of the properties (F1) and (F2) in Theorem \ref{thm.main.1} hold for the $\Sigmamax$- and $\nu$-eliminations, respectively, where the analogue of property (F2) for a $\nu$-elimination is the following: If $\mu := \nu^{(\dim X - \dim U)}$ (notation as in Remark \ref{rem.hilb.fcn} (c)), then either $U(\mu) = \emptyset$, or $\mu \in \SigmaUmax$ and the pullback of the sequence to $U$ is the canonical $\mu$-elimination on $U$, after passing to the associated reduced sequence. \end{corollary}
+Here functoriality means that the analogues of the properties (F1) and (F2) in Theorem \ref{thm.main.1} hold for the $\Sigmamax$- and $\nu$-eliminations, respectively, where the analogue of property (F2) for a $\nu$-elimination is the following: Either $U(\nu) = \emptyset$, or $\nu \in \SigmaUmax$ and the pullback of the sequence to $U$ is the canonical $\nu$-elimination on $U$, after passing to the associated reduced sequence. \end{corollary}

 In fact, under these assumptions one gets a (canonical, functorial) sequence $X \leftarrow X_1 \leftarrow \ldots$ of $\Sigmamax$-eliminations, and by Theorem \ref{thm.max-elim} some $X_n$ is locally equisingular, which means that $X_n$ is regular (Remark \ref{rem.equising1} (c)).